prbinu/tls-scan/README.md

 -a  --all | Shortcut for `--version-enum`, `--cipher-enum` and `--session-reuse` options.
 This scan can take longer time to complete.
 Also note if the server employs some form of rate-limiting, your scan may fail.
 -s  --sni=\<host\> | Set TLS extension servername in `ClientHello`.
 Defaults to input hostname and applied to TLSv1+ only.
 -b  --concurrency=\<number\> | Number of concurrent requests.
 The default is 1.
 This option specify the number of worker objects.
 Concurrency should be set based on your system capacity (memory, cpu, network) etc. Default: 1.
 -t  --timeout=\<number\> | Timeout per connection (in seconds).
-Note that is is per connection and for cipher scans, `tls-sca` makes several connections to the same server.
+Note that is is per connection and for cipher scans, `tls-scan` makes several connections to the same server.
 Default: 10.
 -S  --sleep=\<number\> | Add milliseconds delay between the connection.
 Only for `--cipher-enum` and `--version-enum` options.
 Useful to manage server rate-limits.
 The max sleep value is 60000 (1 minute).
 Default: 0.
 -f  --infile=\<file\> | Input file with domains or IPs.
 This is optional and by default the program accepts input from standard input (`stdin`).
 -o  --outfile=\<file\> | Output file where the result in JSON format is stored.
 The default is standard output (`stdout`).